GridGain-Demos/spring-data-training/README.md

       ```

 ## 8. Create Spring REST Controller
+REST APIs are exposed using a thin client in the branch ThinClientREST.
+By starting ignite and loading the data (as mentioned in the above steps), this branch can be directly used for the REST APIs.
+The steps/code given below create a thick client.

   1. Create a REST Controller for the application by creating a new class named `WorldDatabaseController` (in the `com.gridgain.training.spring` package) with the following contents: